|A tram in Shanghai during the 1920s.|

 All Things Chinese

-Future of humanity as a whole has not yet fully shaped unless nobody attempts to do something different from the past on a global scale.
+The future of humanity as a whole has not yet been fully shaped unless nobody attempts to do something different from the past on a global scale.

 Therefore, if you can be totally detached from any “reality”, be it past, current or future, and gain the capacity to freely shift your perspective, you’ll be able to travel between worlds and times.

 And if further, you have eventually included all elements in the universe in your scope, you can be in all worlds and all times at once without shifting your perspective which means without travelling.

 However, before you reach that stage, as a human being, there is only one of you that exists in this universe since you chiefly rely on your mind to experience the world while the mind can only focus on one thing at a time, therefore no such a thing called parallel worlds with many of you living simultaneously without your knowledge.
 Anything that you don’t know does not exist in your world, as all existence in your world is solely shaped by your imagination.

 The heyday of the Shanghai tram was between the early 30s and the late 50s when it became the most favourite public transport for the residents and the most distinctive streetscape of downtown Shanghai both in visual and in audio senses.
 In the morning the residents with bedrooms near the main streets woke up by the crispy sound of tram bells, and at night they drifted into dreams in the cosy echo of the chimes.